osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-azure-event-hubs.md

     | **BlobStorageConnectionString**       | Verify that the string is entered correctly.
 If the string is entered incorrectly, the adapter cannot perform checkpointing, which disrupts data collection. |
     | **CheckpointBlobContainerName**       | Verify that the container name is entered correctly.
 If the name is entered incorrectly, the adapter cannot perform checkpointing, which disrupts data collection. |

-2. If specific data streams or sub-streams are not updating, navigate to <xref:PIAdapterForAzureEventHubsDataSelectionConfiguration> and verify that the following data selection items are correct:
+2. If specific data streams or sub-streams are not updating, navigate to [Data Selection Configuration](xref:AVEVAAdapterForAzureEventHubsDataSelectionConfiguration) and verify that the following data selection items are correct:

     | Parameter           | Description |
     |---------------------|-------------|